 O Organics Popcorn

 - Sea Salt

 Popcorn review: I often buy the O Organics Sea Salt Popcorn when it’s on sale at Safeway, my local grocery store.
 It’s delicious.
 I love being able to buy organic popcorn for the same price as non-organic (when it’s on sale).

 I haven’t tried their Sea Salt & Olive Oil but would trust it given the Sea Salt has been fine for my son.
 The ingredients in the organic Sea Salt & Olive Oil Popcorn are: Organic Popcorn, Organic Extra Virgin Olive Oil, Sea Salt.

 Popcorn review: We enjoy the large bag of Popcornopolis’s Nearly Naked Popcorn when we see it at Costco.
 Unfortunately, it’s not always available.
 We buy it when it is.

 This popcorn is delicious and very flavorful.
 There are few kernels at the bottom of the bag.
 My kids, husband and I all love it.

-Hopefully, Popcornopolis will include their ingredients on their website soon.
+Popcornopolis DOES NOT INCLUDE their ingredients on their website.
 Because they aren’t listed, and we aren’t able to find all of their flavors in stores, we can’t cross-reference their ingredients to check for palm oil.

 - Organic Sea Salt & Black Pepper Popcorn